Newton's laws of motion

 The three laws of motion were first stated by Isaac Newton in his Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), originally published in 1687.
-Newton used them to investigate and explain the motion of many physical objects and systems, which laid the foundation for classical mechanics.
-In the time since Newton, the conceptual content of classical physics has been reformulated in alternative ways, involving different mathematical approaches that have yielded insights which were obscured in the original, Newtonian formulation.
-Limitations to Newton's laws have also been discovered; new theories are necessary when objects move at very high speeds (special relativity), are very massive (general relativity), or are very small (quantum mechanics).
+Newton used them to investigate and explain the motion of many physical objects and systems.
+In the time since Newton, new insights, especially around the concept of energy, built the field of classical mechanics on his foundations.
+In modern times, limitations to Newton's laws have been discovered; new theories were consequently developed, such as quantum mechanics and relativity to address the physics of objects in more extreme cases.

 Prerequisites

 Newton's laws are often stated in terms of point or particle masses, that is, bodies whose volume is negligible.
 This is a reasonable approximation for real bodies when the motion of internal parts can be neglected, and when the separation between bodies is much larger than the size of each.
 For instance, the Earth and the Sun can both be approximated as pointlike when considering the orbit of the former around the latter, but the Earth is not pointlike when considering activities on its surface.